 What are the main disadvantages of thread milling?

-(1) The speed is not as fast as tapping:
+(1) The speed is lower than tapping:

-(2) High threshold for programming and operation:
+(2) High barrier to programming and operation:

 (3) Too small holes are not fun: